-Significant alterations have been undertaken to the property including reconstruction and extension works.
-Works are understood to have been undertaken in excess of 30 years ago, however checks should be made to ascertain if any documentation exists.
+Some alterations appear to have been undertaken to the property including part conversion of an attached outbuilding to form living accommodation.
+Some works may pre-date the need for Local Authority consent, however checks should be made to ascertain if any documentation exists.